Privacy Policy

 If you connect your Google account, In Ear Voice accesses only the scopes you authorize:

-• Google Contacts (People API) — read-only access
+• Google Contacts (People API) — read-only access to both your contacts and your "Other contacts"

 Google account tokens are stored in iOS Keychain.
 We do not store copies of your Google account content on our servers.

-1.7 Analytics Data
+1.7 LinkedIn Profile Data (Optional)

 • Session started, progress, ended (with end reason)